QHose/QRSMeteor/README.md

 Select the "my first template" app on the right of the screen (this is the Qlik Sense side) Press generate
 Select a user, and test the single sing on.

+# REST calls
+The main connection between Meteor and Qlik Sense can be found here https://github.com/QHose/QRSMeteor/tree/master/imports/api/server
+Don't get distracted by the API_LOG object.
+I only need that for the demo, to insert the request and response from the call in the database. so you can view the results here http://saaswithqlik.com/APILogs